 I applied through an employee referral.
 The process took 2+ weeks.
 I interviewed at Mizuho OSI (Union City, CA) in February 2015.

 Initial phone interview, HR interviews, marketing and training manager interviews.
 Very thorough and they went fine.
 I did have to produce a training example of my work, which more employers are requesting in the training area.

 - What are some of your ideas to help build and support a blended learning approach, specifically to support a sales group.
 1 Answer

 - Accepted OfferNegative ExperienceDifficult Interview

-I applied online and the process took 4+ weeks - interviewed at Mizuho OSI in January 2010.
+I applied online.
+The process took 4+ weeks.
+I interviewed at Mizuho OSI (Union City, CA) in January 2010.

-I applied online and the process took 4 weeks - interviewed at Mizuho OSI in September 2011.
+I applied online.
+The process took 4 weeks.
+I interviewed at Mizuho OSI in September 2011.